mkiol/Snipek/README.md

 # Download Snips to specific dir (can be executed on SFOS or any Linux machine):
 $ snips_download.sh -d <dir>

-# Check is all needed files exist in specific dir:
+# Check if all needed files exist in specific dir:
 $ snips_download.sh -c -d <dir>

 # Display usage help for snips_start.sh: